Ousted South Korean president's confidante Choi Soon-sil sentenced

+- Choi Soon-sil used ties with ousted president to solicit favors for her daughter

+- Former President Park is on trial for corruption in a case that has gripped country

-Seoul (CNN)The confidante of South Korea's ousted president will spend at least three years jail for her role in a corruption scandal that brought down the country's leader and roiled its political and business elite.
+Seoul (CNN)The confidante of South Korea's ousted president has been sentenced to three years jail for her role in a corruption scandal that brought down the country's leader and roiled its political and business elite.

 Seoul Central District Court found Choi Soon-sil guilty of obstruction of duty by using her ties with impeached South Korean President Park Geun-hye to solicit academic favors for her daughter from Ewha Womans University, a court press officer told CNN Friday.